Flag of Papua New Guinea

 The flag of Papua New Guinea (Note: plak bilong Papua Niugini) was adopted on 1 July 1971.
 In the hoist, it depicts the Southern Cross; in the fly, a Raggiana bird-of-paradise is silhouetted.

 Red and black have long been traditional colours of many Papua New Guinean tribes.
 Black-white-red was the colour of the German Empire flag, which had colonised New Guinea prior to 1918.
 The bird-of-paradise is also found on the national coat-of-arms.
 The Southern Cross is a common symbol on the flags of countries in the Southern Hemisphere, where the constellation can be seen.

 Prior to independence, the Australian administration proposed a vertical tricolour flag with blue, yellow and green bands, along with the bird-of-paradise and southern cross, designed by Hal Holman.
 The blue was said to represent the sea and islands of New Guinea, the Southern Cross was a guide for the traveling peoples, the gold represented the coastlines, mineral wealth, and unity, and the green represented the forested highlands and mainland, with the Bird of Paradise representing the unification under one nation.
 It had a mainly negative reception, due to its appearance as that of a "mechanically contrived outcome", thus after a nationwide design competition in early 1971, a winning redesign by 15-year old schoolgirl Susan Karike was chosen instead.

 Design

 The design of the Papuan flag is divided in half diagonally from the top left (upper hoist) corner to the bottom right (lower fly) corner.
-The upper triangle is red with a Raggiana bird-of-paradise in gold yellow and the lower triangle is black with five white starts forming the shape of the Southern Cross.
-Red, black and yellow are traditionally used as colours to represent Papua New Guinea, and black white and red were the colours used in the flag of the German Empire, which colonised Papua New Guinea in the 19th century.
+The upper triangle is red with a Raggiana bird-of-paradise in gold yellow and the lower triangle is black with five white stars forming the shape of the Southern Cross.
+Red, black and yellow are traditionally used as colours to represent Papua New Guinea, and black, white, and red were the colours used in the flag of the German Empire, which colonised Papua New Guinea in the 19th century.
 The bird of paradise is a symbol of tribal culture in Papua New Guinea, and its soaring position represents the nation's emergence.
 The Southern Cross, meanwhile, signifies their relationship with other nearby countries in the southern hemisphere, and the flags of Australia and New Zealand feature the cross as well.